wlvyr/Wlvyr.Common/Wlvyr.Common.DI.SimpleInjector/README.md

 var assemblies = AssemblyHelper.GetAssemblies(
                         nameIncludes: new HashSet<string>() {
                             // assemblies to include
-                            // empty for all
+                            // leave empty to include all
                         }
                  );
 var excludedIDiConfigFullNames = new HashSet<string>() {
-    // IDiConfig to exclude.
+    // IDIConfig to exclude.
 };

 var diBootstrap = SimpleInjectorBootstrapFactory.CreateBootstrap(